mat3u/mat3u.github.io/_posts/2017-11-24-HATEOAS-in-WebAPI2.md

 #### In many examples in internet links are added automatically in generic enrichers/middlewares separated from the endpoint.
 Is that OK?

-I'd say that it is OK for very simple implementations.
-In real projects those links are derived from context of the resource, highly depends on the state of resource or on rights that current user have to requested resource.
-That is why I'm seeing middlewares as very limiting in this case.
-Especially if those middlewares are generic for many resource it would be hard to capture the real complexity of domain.
+I'd say that it is OK for simple implementations.
+In real projects those links are derived from the context of the resource, highly depends on the state of the resource or on rights that current user have to requested resource.
+That is why I'm seeing middlewares as very limiting in such case.
+Especially if those middlewares are generic for many resource it would be hard to capture the real complexity of the domain.

-#### How to represent collection of resources?
+#### How to represent a collection of resources?

-Actually collection is also a resource:
+Actually, the collection is also a resource:

 ```csharp
 [DataContract]